salsita/node-pg-migrate/docs/cli.md

 - `migration-file-language` (`j`) - Language of the migration file to create (`js` or `ts`)
 - `template-file-name` - Use your own template file for migrations (language will be determined from the extension of the template).
 The file must export the `up` method accepting `MigrationBuilder` instance.
 - `tsconfig` - Path to tsconfig.json.
 Used to setup transpiling of TS migration files.
 (Also sets `migration-file-language` to typescript, if not overridden)
+- `envPath` - Path to a .env file.
+The default finds the file on the same level where the command has been called.
+It might be useful if you have nested projects, but a global .env file that you need to point to.
 - `timestamp` - Treats number argument to up/down migration as timestamp (running up migrations less or equal to timestamp or down migrations greater or equal to timestamp)
 - `check-order` - Check order of migrations before running them (defaults to `true`, to switch it off supply `--no-check-order` on the command line).
   (There should be no migration with timestamp lesser than last run migration.)